celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/stability/granda-mento.md

 ### How to view exchange proposals

-Exchange proposal information, including the token and quantities being sold and bought, can be easily viewed using celocli.
+Exchange proposal information, including the tokens and quantities being sold and bought, can be easily viewed using celocli.

-To list all exchange proposals that have been proposed and are not yet cancelled, vetoed, or executed, use the `celocli grandamento:list` command ([docs here](https://docs.celo.org/command-line-interface/commands/grandamento#celocli-grandamento-list)).
+To list all exchange proposals that have been proposed and are not yet cancelled, vetoed, or executed, use the `celocli grandamento:list` command ([docs](https://docs.celo.org/command-line-interface/commands/grandamento#celocli-grandamento-list)).
 For example:

 ```
 celocli grandamento:list
 ```

-To show a specific exchange proposal regardless of it being proposed, cancelled, vetoed, or executed, use the `celocli grandamento:show` command ([docs here](https://docs.celo.org/command-line-interface/commands/grandamento#celocli-grandamento-show)).
+To show a specific exchange proposal regardless of it being proposed, cancelled, vetoed, or executed, use the `celocli grandamento:show` command ([docs](https://docs.celo.org/command-line-interface/commands/grandamento#celocli-grandamento-show)).
 For example:

 ```
 celocli grandamento:show --proposalID 1